dibalokechanda/dibalokechanda.github.io/_posts/2023-08-16-joint-conditional-marginal-entropy-blog.md

 # Key Properties related to Joint Entropy, Conditional Entropy and Marginal Entropy

-This subsection will dive deeper into key properties and relations associated with joint entropy, conditional entropy and marginal entropy before moving into details about mutual information which is the key topic of this article.
+This subsection will dive deeper into key properties and relations associated with joint entropy, conditional entropy and marginal entropy.

-- <u><b>Conditioning always reduces entropy:</b></u> When we apply conditioning to a specific random variable, it kind of eliminates some possible set of possibilities.
+- <u><b>Conditioning always reduces entropy:</b></u> When we apply conditioning to a specific random variable, it kind of eliminates some possible set of outcomes.
 Intuitively, it reduces uncertainty about the distribution before conditioning.
 Formally, it can be represented as below:

 $$
 H(X \mid Y) \leq H(X)